praydog/uevr-docs/src/README.md

 Temporal effects like TAA are fully intact.
 DLSS/FSR2 usually work completely fine with no ghosting in this mode.

 Fully synchronized eye rendering.
 Works with the majority of games.
+Uses the actual stereo rendering pipeline in the Unreal Engine to achieve a stereoscopic image.

 ### Synchronized Sequential